-Stratton curates independently and in collaboration with Jeff M. Ward and Judith Leemann.
-Projects include: Resonating Bodies, The Soap Factory, Minneapolis (forthcoming), Ps & Qs, The Glassel School of Art, Houston and The Hyde Park Arts Center, Chicago (with Jeff Ward); Things to Be Next To at Charlotte Street Foundation, Kansas/threewalls, Chicago (with Kate Hackman); Bellwether at Vox Populi, Philadelphia; Reskilling at Western Front Exhibitions, Vancouver, Canada (with Luanne Martineau) and Gestures of Resistance: Craft, Performance, and the Politics of Slowness (with Judith Leemann) a panel discussion and exhibition at the College Art Association, Dallas, Texas and The Portland Museum of Craft, Portland, Oregon.
-In the summers she works with Harold Arts in SE Ohio, coordinating projects including residencies, festivals and site-specific architecture.
-Survival has been ongoing temporary, intentional community that met at the Harold site in August of each year.
+Stratton writes, curates exhibitions and other experimental projects, and relishes opportunity for administrative and pedagogical experiments.
+Projects include: Resonating Bodies, The Soap Factory, Minneapolis; Ps & Qs, The Glassel School of Art, Houston and The Hyde Park Arts Center, Chicago (with Jeff Ward); Things to Be Next To at Charlotte Street Foundation, Kansas/threewalls, Chicago (with Kate Hackman); Bellwether at Vox Populi, Philadelphia; Reskilling at Western Front Exhibitions, Vancouver, Canada (with Luanne Martineau) and Gestures of Resistance: Craft, Performance, and the Politics of Slowness (with Judith Leemann) a panel discussion and exhibition at the College Art Association, Dallas, Texas and The Portland Museum of Craft, Portland, Oregon.
+In the summers she works with her partner Joe Jeffers on OHIO 3550 in SE Appalachian Ohio, coordinating projects including residencies, festivals and site-specific architecture.
+Her "weird social experiment" (to quote one of her students), Party As Form, a class in group dynamics and transitional spaces, was hosted by Ox Bow School of Art in Michigan in 2013 & 2014.

 Stratton teaches in Art History, Theory & Criticism and Fiber & Material Studies departments at The School of the Art Institute of Chicago and was appointed Critical Studies Fellow at The Cranbrook Academy of Art for fall 2012.
 In 2013 she was a recipient of the Alberta College of Art Board of Governors' Alumni Award of Excellence.